RunestoneInteractive/RunestoneServer/source/SimplePythonData/simpledata.rst

 When a variable name appears in the place of an operand, it is replaced with the value that it refers to before the operation is performed.
 For example, what if we wanted to convert 645 minutes into hours.
+In Python 3, division is denoted by the operator token ``/`` which always evaluates to a floating point result.

 .. activecode:: ch02_16
     :nocanvas: